 “I want my sister.
 I want my blanket.
 I want to go home.
 I don’t want to stay with these people.”
-He whimpered, cried and expressed confusion and anxiety in numerous ways.
+He whimpered, cried and anxiety in numerous ways.

-After an hour, Billy finally sat on the Wernsing family’s couch and he and Brent (the foster dad) watched “PJ Masks” together.
+After an hour, Billy finally sat on the Wernsing family’s couch and Brent (the foster dad) watched “PJ Masks” together.

 Billy didn’t want to see the house; he didn’t want to see the bed prepared for him.
 So, Billy retired to the couch and Brent slept on the floor next to him.

-He slept all night and woke up happy.
-He met the kids and then it was time to visit court.
+He slept all night and then it was time to visit court.

 The next few hours were a train wreck of emotions for Billy.